Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “But I know the way anyway.
 Even without Google Maps.”

-They were about half way to the station, Ella had her eyes more or less glued to the Maps screen, she had not remembered the route at all, it wasn’t as if it was complicated, but she had been preoccupied thinking about what the session was going to be like.
+They were about halfway to the station, and Ella had her eyes more or less glued to the Maps screen.
+She had not remembered the route at all; it wasn’t as if it was complicated, but she had been preoccupied thinking about what the session was going to be like.

 “Why aren’t you talking to Duncan?”